-This was the third incarnation of the Basie Vacuum Tube Pre-amplifier from Diy HiFi Supply and it went through a complete re-design both in looks and the circuit it uses.
+This was the third and final incarnation of the Basie Vacuum Tube Pre-amplifier from Diy HiFi Supply and it went through a complete re-design both in looks and the circuit it uses.
 The new circuit was based on John Broskie's famous Aikido design of TubeCAD fame.
 John kindly gave permission for his circuit to be used in this new kit.
-John is clearly a talented tube circuit designer, there are not many these days.
+John is clearly a talented circuit designer, there are not many these days.
 I certainly don't claim to be.
 I just build kits and other peoples ideas :)

 The style and layout of this Basie was completely different to the previous Basie kits.
 The Basie Mk1 and Mk2 kits had traditional manual selector switches, Alps volume pot and a metal chassis with all the tube sockets mounted directly on the top of the chassis.
 This meant that you would remove the base of the kit to gain access to the inside and all assembly took place with the unit upside down and bottom removed.
 This new unit uses all electronic control with push buttons for input selection and up / down buttons for the volume control.
 The unit is fully remote control capable and comes supplied with a basic remote.
 The input switching is now performed by miniature relays at the back of the unit and the volume control is a motorised stepped attenuator.